Framing Considerations for Strawbale Construction

 We no longer use rebar impalers as required by many code books, but a series of nails applied to the toe-ups.
 The nails create a much stronger connection for the bales and do not interrupt the separation of bales from concrete the way a rebar section buried in the concrete does.
 All the building departments we have worked with have readily accepted the change; however, it may take some education on your part as to why you are straying from the code in this area.

 If any of this framing information is beyond your current understanding, don’t worry!
-More step-by-step details are shown in our “Framing For Straw Bale Construction” video, a part of our downloadable How-to Video series.
+More step-by-step details are shown in our “How To Straw Bale Building - Original Video Series’.

-To instantly receive 25% off the purchase price, use the coupon code “ECourse” during the checkout process.
+To instantly receive 25% off the purchase price, use the coupon code “4UOnDemandCourses” during the checkout process for ANY On-Demand Course in our library.

 Tomorrow, we’ll cover making and shaping custom bales.